mint-lang/mint/README.md

 4. Push to the branch (git push origin my-new-feature)
 5. Create a new Pull Request

+## FAQ

+### Why functions called `fun` instead of `function`
+You can find an explanation in this issues: https://github.com/mint-lang/mint/issues/55#issuecomment-404886342

+### Why is the language called Mint?
+You can find an explanation in this issues: https://github.com/mint-lang/mint/issues/53#issuecomment-404717310

 ## Contributors

 This project exists thanks to all the people who contribute.